Achille1994/Algorithm-for-a-Dog-Identification-App/README.md

 - Step 3: Create a CNN to Classify Dog Breeds (from Scratch)
 - Step 4: Use a CNN to Classify Dog Breeds (using Transfer Learning)
 - Step 5: Create a CNN to Classify Dog Breeds (using Transfer Learning)
-- Step 6: Write your Algorithm
+- Step 6: Write Algorithm
-- Step 7: Test Your Algorithm
+- Step 7: Test Algorithm
+- Step 8 build the command line application (dog_app)

 Step 0: Import Datasets
 - we import a dataset of dog images.
 We populate a few variables through the use of the load_files function from the scikit-learn library: